Synchronicity89/RobotAttack/README.md

 - Seeds: If a seed is supported (future), pass via CLI flag or query param (?seed=1234) (TBD).

 ## Project Roadmap (high-level)
+- Phase 1: Finish Human game implementation + Human web server + Control Panel
+  - Implement the canonical fixes: single fixed-timestep loop (physics -> render), continuous collision detection for lasers so shots reliably hit targets, win/loss signage with draw handling, seeded PRNG support, input conflict policy, DPI-correct mouse mapping, ledge snap, clamp player, configurable enemy boundary modes, and safe collection updates (no in-loop splicing).
+  - Deliver the Human web server and Control Panel page to launch the game, start/stop recording, and manage replays/parity checks (TBD).
+  - Adopt world.json and human-telemetry.json as specified; write canonical telemetry on session end.

+- Phase 2: Add AIDemo/ with its web server, telemetry, and replay capability
+  - Build AIDemo server and UI; load recordings from the Control Panel and replay deterministically with AI disabled.
+  - Ensure AIDemo consumes the canonical world.json and writes aidemo-telemetry.json.
+  - Update the README with any new canonical info discovered while finishing the Human implementation (e.g., finalized parameters, schemas, or policies).

-- Phase 1: Add Sim/ with headless game logic, Jest setup, seeded RNG, and parity tests.
+- Phase 3: Add Sim/ with headless game logic, Jest setup, seeded RNG, and parity tests
+  - Implement a headless simulation (no code sharing) with step() API and seeded PRNG.
+  - Create Jest tests for determinism and cross-implementation parity (against Human/AIDemo recordings and golden snapshots).
+  - CI and scripts to run parity tests locally (TBD).

-- Phase 2: Add AIDemo/ with its web server and telemetry writing.
+- Phase 4: Add NNet/ with training loop and evaluation (optional continuation)
-- Phase 3: Add NNet/ with training loop (CPU/GPU), reward shaping, and evaluation.
+  - Implement training (CPU/GPU), reward shaping, episode management, and evaluation baselines.

+- Phase 5: Hardening and documentation (optional continuation)
-- Phase 4: Harden parity tests, performance, and documentation (schemas finalized).
+  - Harden parity tests and performance; finalize schemas; expand docs and Control Panel workflows.

 ## Glossary / Definitions
 - Canvas and canvas size: In the simulation/RL implementation, there is no HTML canvas.
 Interpret “canvas size” as world dimensions (width, height) used consistently by all implementations.